Martar189/Lession-Detection-with-YOLO/README.md

 ***OBJECT DETECTION USING YOLO (You Only Look Once)***

-Original model structure includes included 23 CNN, with convolutional and max pooling layers, followed by 2 fully connected layers at the end.
+The original model structure includes included 23 CNN, with convolutional and max pooling layers, followed by 2 fully connected layers at the end.
 Uses a set of pre-trained weights that are then optimised using a custom loss function

 ![YOLO Architecture](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQ43CZUbXypj0MJrgUP4d_PAlO8kwoKXL64B18rqamnz7r5B4bY)

-Model advantages
+***Model advantages***
-The whole detection pipeline is a single network,
+  The whole detection pipeline is a single network
   It can be customised and optimized end-to-end.
   It is extremely fast

-For more information on the model [click here] (https://pjreddie.com/media/files/papers/yolo.pdf)
+For more information on the model [click here](https://pjreddie.com/media/files/papers/yolo.pdf)